Weighing up the Shark Hair Dryer vs Dyson Supersonic? Our beauty team thoroughly compares them in this guide

 Jen Atkin

-Jen Atkin is a celebrity hairdresser and the founder of hair brands OUAI and Mane, as well as a Dyson ambassador.
-She's worked with everybody from the Kardashians to JLo, Chrissy Teigen and Jessica Alba.
+Jen Atkin is a celebrity hairdresser and the founder of haircare brands OUAI and Mane, as well as an ambassador for Dyson.
+You probably recognise some of her clients as she's worked with everybody from the Kardashians to JLo, Chrissy Teigen and Jessica Alba.

 Attachments and styling

-The two intelligent attachments included with the Shark hair dryer
+Two of the intelligent attachments included with the Shark STYLE iQ Hair Dryer

 (Image credit: Fiona McKim)